kanchantewary/learn-gcp/notes/pub-sub.md

 - push subscribers - any app that can make a https request to googleapis.com
 - pull subscribers - webhook endpoint that can process a https POST requests

+# Features
+- at least once delivery
+- exactly once processing
+- no provisioning

 ## use cases
 - balance workload in a network cluster
 - anyncronous order processing